 Research ethics is part of data management and good scientific practice.

+Informed participation is an ethical and legal requirement for research involving human participants.
 Informed consent to participate in research is a central ethical principle in research with human participants.
 People participating in research have the right to participate voluntarily but also to refuse to participate without fear of negative consequences.

 The research participant must be aware that they are participating in research, especially in situations where the researcher also has another role in relation to the participant, for example the participant’s superior or teacher.